Collin-Brock/Combat-Robotics/README.md

 # Overview

-Dopamine is a three pound vertical spinner, and was designed and built in just two weeks entirely using FreeCAD 1.0.
+Dopamine is a three-pound vertical spinner and was designed and built in just two weeks entirely using FreeCAD 1.0.
 While I use SolidWorks professionally, I like to challenge myself to use open-source tools whenever it is possible, and I was excited to give the newly released 1.0 version!

 I had used FreeCAD for viewing CAD, creating small single parts, and for its CAM workbench.
-This was my first full FreeCad project!
+This was my first full FreeCAD project!
 # Concept 1
-My intial concept involved two vertical weapon motors at an off-angle to each other in order to maximize the offensive surface area.
+My initial concept involved two vertical weapon motors at an off-angle to each other in order to maximize the offensive surface area.

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/Dopamine%20Concept%201.PNG" alt="Concept 1" width="600" height="400">

 With the newly introduced topological naming algorithm in the 1.0 release and the limited changes I made to these files, I had no technical issues with modeling.
-The assembly workbench is unfortunately not nearly as stable and as shown in the linked image, broke for nearly every change.
+The assembly workbench is unfortunately not nearly as stable, and as shown in the linked image, it broke for nearly every change.
 The real issue with this concept was weight.
 After figuring in all the components and the body's weight, I realized this concept would be extremely challenging to pull off, especially with my limited timeline.

-For these reasons I pivoted away from that concept to a single weapon vertical spinner, with the hopes of creating something as simple as possible.
+For these reasons, I pivoted away from that concept to a single weapon vertical spinner, with the hopes of creating something as simple as possible.
 # Version 1
 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/Dopamine%20V1.PNG" alt="Concept 1" width="600" height="400">